 Iraqi born and multicultural in her approach, her language of choice is art.
 Through fiction and visual stories, she comments on contemporary issues.
 The human body, newspaper excerpts and images of nature are key to her work in their power to exercise a universal affiliation with the general public regardless of cultural barriers.

-She has recently exhibited and visually directed shows at several cultural institutions of international renown, including the Saatchi Gallery, Christies Auction House and The Royal College of Art in London.
-Alanbari has founded a curriculum called “Self Development Through Art”, also at The Saatchi Gallery, which she taught there focusing on giving students a mindful decision making process.
+Alanbari holds degrees from the Ecole Speciale d’Architecture, The London School of Economics and Chelsea College of Art.
+She is currently collaborating with P21 Gallery London as curator of the 'Thread of Light' group art exhibition, a visual art group exhibition with associated cultural events, addressing the contemporary creativity stemming out of Middle eastern artists based in the UK.
+Before that she had exhibited and directed shows at several cultural institutions of international renown, including the Saatchi Gallery, Christies Auction House and The Royal College of Art in London.
+Alanbari has founded a curriculum called “Self Development Through Art”, which she taught also at the Saatchi Gallery, focusing on giving students a mindful & personal making process.

 Below: See art class video, read the interview or watch a documentary on Alanbari's early work:

 1-Interview with the RUYA Foundation for Contemporary Culture in Iraq (2015):